-Back in the day, some players were known to request string without the protection of a PU coating as they preferred the extra performance, in this case, the string was wiped down with a light coating of coconut oil.
+Back in the day, some players were known to request string without the protection of a PU coating as they preferred the extra performance.
+In this case, the manufacturer or stringer wiped down the string with a light layer of coconut oil.

-Finally, the string is prepared for it's packaging whether it's a reel or in a single pack.
+Finally, the string is prepared for its packaging, whether in a reel or a single pack.

 For a visual take on the process, take a look at the video below: